nodeshift-blog-examples/urlshortener/README.md

 # URL Shorties
 This is a demo application with multiple microservices that can be deployed on a cluster such as the [OpenShift Developer Sandbox](https://developers.redhat.com/developer-sandbox).
+Instructions for deployment can be found in [deploy.md](deploy.md).

 ## Usage
 To start the development environment with hot-reloads enabled.